mayankagnihotri7/dabba/README.md

 # Dabba

-An AI driven wellbeing companion for Mumbai local train commuters - a quick, private moment to check in with yourself during the ride, plus a small anonymous wall of shared good moments.
+An AI driven wellbeing companion for local train commuters - a quick, private moment to check in with yourself during the ride, plus a small anonymous wall of shared good moments.

 ## Why

-Commuters spend real time on Mumbai local scrolling reels on autopilot.
+Commuters spend real time on local scrolling reels on autopilot.
 Dabba is a faster, low-effort alternative: tap a mood or vent for a few seconds, get something back that actually responds to what you wrote, and move on with your day.

 ## What it does